-What are the benefits of filing an EEOC discrimination charge?
+What are the Benefits of Filing an EEOC Discrimination Charge?

 However, under Pennsylvania Law, before you are able to bring an employment discrimination lawsuit against your Employer, you must first bring your complaint (also known as a “charge”) before a state or federal agency.
-You must first file an administrative charge for discrimination with the EEOC (federal agency) or the Pennsylvania Human Relations Committee “PHRC” (state agency).
+You must first file an administrative charge for discrimination with the Equal Employment Opportunity Commission “EEOC” (federal agency) or the Pennsylvania Human Relations Committee “PHRC” (state agency).
 If you file an employment discrimination lawsuit without first filing a charge with the EEOC or PHRC, you case will likely be thrown out for failing to exhaust all administrative remedies.

-The first benefit of filing your charge with the EEOC is that the EEOC enforces Federal Laws such as the Americans with Disabilities Act, Age Discrimination in Employment Act and Title VII of the Civil Rights Act of 1964.
+The first benefit of filing your charge with the EEOC is that the EEOC enforces Federal Laws such as the Americans with Disabilities Act, Age Discrimination in Employment Act, and Title VII of the Civil Rights Act of 1964.
 These laws sometimes provide greater remedies and can be used to your advantage.

 The second benefit is that the EEOC 180 day deadline is extended to 300 days if there is also a Pennsylvania law, in addition to the Federal Law, that prohibits employment discrimination on the same basis.
 Therefore, if your Employer’s alleged act of discrimination is prohibited under both Federal Law and State Law, you have 300 days from the alleged act of discrimination to file a charge with the EEOC.

 To try to resolve the matter, the investigator may suggest mediation.
 This is the third benefit to using the EEOC.
 The EEOC allows both you and your Employer to participate in mediation to try to reach a voluntary settlement.
 Mediation allows you and the employer to talk about your concerns.
 Mediators don’t decide who is right or wrong, but they are very good at suggesting ways to solve problems and disagreements.
 However, mediation is only possible if both you and the Employer agree.

 The fourth benefit to the EEOC is that this agency give you the opportunity to bring suit against your Employer within 180 days of the filing of the charge – if you choose to do so.
 Before the EEOC finishes their investigation, you can request what is known as a “Notice of Right-to-Sue.”
 This letter allows you to bring suit against your Employer in a Court of Law.
 This is only issued if more than 180 days have passed from the day you filed your charge.